Cloud-Native-Security/trivy-demo/README.md

 ### Scan your connected Kubernetes cluster

 [**Documentation**](https://aquasecurity.github.io/trivy/latest/docs/target/kubernetes/)

+Note: This section will change in the upcoming Trivy releases.

 If you don't have access to a Kubernetes cluster, quickly spin up a [KinD cluster:](https://kind.sigs.k8s.io/)
 ```